-The best places to Instagram in Hong Kong
+20 best Instagram photo locations in Hong Kong

-Something of a local icon, the vibrant Choi Hung Estate is one of the oldest public housing estates in all of Hong Kong.
-Literally meaning ‘Rainbow Estate’, this bright and beaming backdrop, painted eight different colours, is a perennial Instagram favourite because of how the colours are aesthetically in sync, producing photos that are contoured, warm and popping.
+Now something of a local icon thanks to Instagram – not that the residents here are super happy about that – the vibrant Choi Hung Estate is one of the oldest public housing estates in the city.
+Literally meaning ‘Rainbow Estate’, this bright and beaming backdrop, painted eight different colours, is a perennial Insta favourite because of how the aesthetically in sync colours, which produce photos that are contoured, warm and popping

 Designed by Pritzker Prize winner Zaha Hadid, the Jockey Club Innovation Tower resembles a futuristic spaceship ready to take flight.
 It echoes Hadid’s vision of Hong Kong as a growing creative hub – the perfect location for artistic photos, then.
 The white interiors and crisscrossing staircases emit a sleek and chic feel.

 Ping Shek Estate’s monochromatic and symmetrical design is perfect for cool snapshots.
 The famous ‘look up’ shot is one of the most replicated in Hong Kong.
 Bonus points if a bird or an aeroplane gets in the frame.